Worsening inflation will pressure Fed to keep raising rates

 Thursday’s report represents the final U.S. inflation figures before the Nov.
 8 midterm elections after a campaign season in which spiking prices have fueled public anxiety, with many Republicans casting blame on President Joe Biden and congressional Democrats.

+Even with widespread price spikes, the September data showed that the prices for many physical goods, including clothing, used cars, furniture, and appliances, dropped last month.
+A key factor is that supply chain snarls have eased, and many large retailers such as WalMart and Target have discounted some items to clear excess stockpiles.

+Yet the price drops were not as steep as many economists expected, and they were more than offset by sharp increases in services prices, including health care, auto repair and housing.

-Higher prices for many services — health care, auto repair and housing, among others — drove inflation last month.
-A measure of housing costs jumped 0.8% in September, the biggest increase in 32 years.
-The Fed’s rate hikes have sharply raised mortgage rates and caused home prices to fall.
+A measure of housing costs jumped 0.8% in September, the largest such increase in 32 years.
+The Fed’s rate hikes have led to much higher mortgage rates — the average on a 30-year fixed home loan is nearly 7% — and caused home sales to tumble and prices to falter.
 But declining house prices will take time to feed through into the government’s measure.

+The cost of health insurance jumped 2.1% from August to September and more than 28% over the past 12 months — a record one-year increase.
+The cost of auto repairs surged 15% in September from a year earlier, also a record high.
+The supply chains of many car parts are still disrupted.

 “The primary driver of inflation has rotated away from goods prices and to services,” said Eric Winograd, U.S. economist at AB.
 “Services inflation is heavily influenced by wages, and so it is going to take a meaningful weakening of the labor market to bring inflation to heel.”